Wildlife Sanctuaries to Visit in Laos

 • Use a fast shutter speed to freeze animal movement, especially in dynamic environments like jungles or rivers.

 4. Stay Quiet and Patient: Move slowly and avoid making loud noises to prevent scaring wildlife away.
-Be patient; sometimes it takes hours to capture the perfect shot of an elusive animal.
+Sometimes it takes hours to capture the perfect shot of an elusive animal.

 • Photograph animals in action, such as a bird in flight or a monkey swinging from a tree.